JonathanDeleff/cannabuis/README.md

+- Implement conditional rendering depending on employee job title (will need a scrum to determine what we need/don't)

 Notes:
 - right now login token wont expire
 - When selling and quantity is set at 1, db goes down by 2